I recently read a webpage where the author jokingly referred to his “take anywhere, always ready EDC tool kit”.

 I found a set of replacements at a tolerable price.
 What was more, the new scales were in luminous green.

 Classic SD with luminous scales.
-Note whistle, baby can-opener and Photon-light also on keyring.
+Note whistle, P51 baby can-opener and Photon-light also on keyring.
 The safety pin is attached directly to the Classic SD.
+I have now removed the safety pin since it had a tendency to open while the keys were in my pocket.

-The Classic has a small blade, a pair of scissors and a nail file.
+The Classic is a single-layer SAK with a small blade, a pair of scissors and a nail file.
 The tip of the nail file of the SD model is designed to act as a screwdriver.
+Some users grind the end to create a wider slot screwdriver.
+Some reviewers complain that the file no longer ends in a pointed nail cleaner.
 The screwdriver tip is still good for cleaning nails.

 Incidentally, SAK with Alox scales generally do not have tweezers and toothpick slots.
 I would recommend only considering models that have these useful tools.